ibm-cloud-docs/Cloudant/tutorials/create_bmxapp_prereq.md

 {: #python-create-bmxapp-prereq}

-For all but the simplest possible development work, it is much easier if you have a current installation of the [Python programming language](https://www.python.org/){: new_window}{: external}
+For all but the simplest possible development work, it's much easier if you have a current installation of the [Python programming language](https://www.python.org/){: new_window}{: external}
 on your system.